Hilbert-Guided Sparse Local Attention: Experiment

 \subsection{Implementation Details}

 Model throughput and runtime depend on the hardware platform and software stack.
 Different GPU models, CUDA versions, or PyTorch versions can result in varying speedups.
 All experiments here are conducted on RTX 3080 GPU using CUDA 12.6 and PyTorch 2.7.0.
 For reference, the Appendix also reports results on an A100.
 The goal is to verify that Hilbert reordering increases the empty block ratio and thereby improves the efficiency of image local attention.
 Because the empty block ratio is mainly affected by input size, window/kernel size, and block size, we evaluate across different inputs, window sizes, and block sizes, comparing HWA with WSA and HSA/HNA with SA and NA.
 In addition, the implementation of WSA/SA/NA in FlexAttention is also evaluated and compared.
 We further include evaluations that combine input processing steps, such as window partitioning, Hilbert reordering, and QKV projection, with the attention computation.
-Finally, to assess feasibility in full models, we report the accuracy and efficiency of HWT and HNT on ImageNet~\cite{deng2009imagenet}.
+Finally, to assess feasibility in full models, we report the accuracy and efficiency of HWT and HNT on ImageNet~\citep{deng2009imagenet}.
+To show that HWA/HSA/HNA can be adapted to different optimized kernels without hand-written kernels, we further evaluate and compare them by applying FlashAttentionv2, xFormers, and NAT to them.
 Due to variability in CUDA timing, all evaluations are averages over 10 runs, each run consisting of 100 iterations with $25\%$ warm-up and $75\%$ measurement.